NightJolt/Radix/README.md

 	arr i16 a : 100;

-You can directly change second memer of array by following code
+You can directly change second member of array by following code

 	(a$ + 2) ?=i16 98;
 	` Notice +2 is used as i16 is 2 bytes long